Home

 The book details how to apply the tool to either a value or a growth strategy.
 For example, the first analysis tool describes techniques to analyze the recommendations of market analysts.
 Creating a sentiment indicator from analyst recommendations is one of several approaches many investors many not be familiar with.

-Another of the eleven analysis tools explains implied growth and growth at a reasonable price – sometimes referred to as GARP.
+Another of the eleven analysis tools explains growth at a reasonable price – sometimes referred to as GARP.
 As with each of the tools, the rationale used to create the tool and the applicability to investing styles is thorough.
 More so than most books of investing.

 The last tool even explains why it makes sense to look at a stock chart.